AdobeDocs/journey-optimizer.en/help/using/campaigns/create-campaign.md

 <div align="center"><a href="../content-card/create-content-card.md"><strong>Content cards</strong></a></div></td>
 </tr></table>

-Once your content is defined, use the **[!UICONTROL Simulate content]** button to preview and test your content with test profiles.
+Once your content is defined, use the **[!UICONTROL Simulate content]** button to preview and test your content with test profiles or sample input data uploaded from a CSV / JSON file, or added manually.
 [Learn more](../content-management/preview-test.md).
 To browse back to the campaign creation screen, click the left arrow.

 ![](assets/create-campaign-design.png)